Building Trust with your brand identity.

 Online or offline consumers make judgements on your brand based on how you look.
-Visual aesthetic helps build brand trust and loyalty.
+Your brand Identity c helps build brand trust and loyalty.
 For example if you go to a 5 star restaurant and the server brings you a steak and some vegetables that looks like it came from a high school cafeteria, then you are probably going to send it back.
 It doesn’t matter if that was going to be the best steak you’ve ever had because aesthetic of the food lost your trust.
 The same can be said about your brand.

 You might have a bad logo.